OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: Macros.JPG

 Macros in Shot Manager are a list of RNA Rules to be executed manually on click.
 These are useful when working with multiple settings without needing to assign RNA Rules to Shots.
-For example, working with various file formats or framerates but using the same Shots.
+For example, working with various file formats or frame rates but using the same Shots.
 Macros require the setting 'Use RNA Default' to be disabled and will override this setting automatically.
 This will ensure the changes are actually affective.

 All RNA Rules in the Rule Book will appear under the Macro.
 Enabled Rules will active the rules 'Override' value, disabled Rules will use the Rule's 'Default' value.